![]() |

 Colorectal cancer is the second overall cause of cancer death in the United States.
-According to the American Cancer Society, an estimated 145,290 new cases were diagnosed in 2005, and 56,290 deaths occurred.
+According to the American Cancer Society, an estimated 95,270 new cases of colon cancer and 39,220 new cases of rectal cancer will be diagnosed in 2016.1 Colorectal cancers are expected to cause about 49,190 deaths in 2016.
 Both men and women can develop cancer of the colon and rectum, and their risk increases over the age of 50.
-African Americans are particularly affected by colorectal cancer and have a higher incidence and mortality from colon cancer than non-African Americans.
+African Americans have the highest colorectal cancer incidence and mortality rates of all racial groups in the United States.
+The reasons for this are not yet understood.2

 The number of new cases of colorectal cancer diagnosed each year in African Americans has not decreased.
 Of equal concern, is that: